thomasp85/ambient/README.md

 Examples
 --------

-Following is a couple of examples of the noise patterns possible with `ambient`:
+ambient provides a direct interface to the FastNoise functions by requesting a matrix/array of noise values, with a range of settings for pertubation and fractals:

 ``` r
 library(ambient)